 To nominate an individual for election as a director of our Company at our Annual Meeting, shareholders must give timely notice to us through the method described under "Shareholder Proposals" above.
-In addition, such notice shall set forth (1) the name, age, business address and residence address of such individual; (2) the class, series and number of any shares that are beneficially owned by such individual; (3) the date such shares were acquired and the investment intent of such acquisition; (4) all other information relating to such individual that is required to be disclosed in solicitations of proxies for election of directors in an election contest, or is otherwise required, pursuant to Regulation 14A under the Exchange Act and the rules thereunder; (5) as to the shareholder making the nomination and any Associated Person, the class, series and number of Common Shares which are owned by such shareholder and by any such Associated Person; if any, and the nominee holder for, and number of, Common Shares owned beneficially but not of record by such shareholder and by such Associated Person; (6) as to the shareholder making the nomination and any Associated Person, if any and the company's register and current name and address, if different; and (7) to the extent known by the shareholder giving the notice, the name and address of any other shareholder supporting the nominee for election or reelection on the date of such shareholder's notice.
+In addition, such notice shall set forth (1) the name, age, business address and residence address of such individual; (2) the class, series and number of any shares that are beneficially owned by such individual; (3) the date such shares were acquired and the investment intent of such acquisition; (4) all other information relating to such individual that is required to be disclosed in solicitations of proxies for election of directors in an election contest, or is otherwise required, pursuant to Regulation 14A under the Exchange Act and the rules thereunder; (5) as to the shareholder making the nomination and any Associated Person, the class, series and number of Common Shares which are owned by such shareholder and by any such Associated Person, if any, and the nominee holder for, and number of, Common Shares owned beneficially but not of record by such shareholder and by such Associated Person, (6) as to the shareholder making the nomination and any Associated Person, the name and address of such shareholder and such Associated Person, as they appear on the Company's register and current name and address, if different; and (7) to the extent known by the shareholder giving the notice, the name and address of any other shareholder supporting the nominee for election or reelection on the date of such shareholder's notice.
 If you wish to recommend candidates for director to our Nominating and Corporate Governance Committee, please submit your recommendations through the method described under "Communications with Our Board of Directors."